World Court orders Myanmar to protect Rohingya from acts of genocide

-THE HAGUE (Reuters) - The International Court of Justice on Thursday ordered Myanmar to take urgent measures to protect its Rohingya population from atrocities, a ruling hailed as a “triumph of international justice” by the tiny African country that brought the case.
+THE HAGUE/COX’S BAZAAR, Bangladesh (Reuters) - The International Court of Justice on Thursday ordered Myanmar to take urgent measures to protect its Rohingya population from genocide, a ruling cheered by refugees as their first major legal victory since being forced from their homes.

-A lawsuit, launched by Gambia in November at the United Nations’ highest body for disputes between states, accuses Myanmar of genocide against Rohingya in violation of a 1948 convention.
+A lawsuit launched by Gambia in November at the United Nations’ highest body for disputes between states accuses Myanmar of genocide against Rohingya in violation of a 1948 convention.

 The court’s final decision could take years, and Thursday’s ruling dealt only with Gambia’s request for preliminary measures.
 But in a unanimous ruling by the 17 judge panel, the court said the Rohingya face an ongoing threat and Myanmar must act to protect them.